Where Some Ideas Are Stranger Than Others...

 The elephant in the room where passing is concerned however, is that passing is contingent on the oppressors continuing to deem passing, or at least a particular form of passing, acceptable.
 One marker of acceptability is that even if everyone, passing or not, knows a particular individual is passing, they never give the game away.
 They may occasionally give a double-edged compliment praising the passer on the quality of their performance, not least as a reminder that they know what a performance it is.
 But that's all.
 This can change, and change fast, usually via manipulation of the legal system.
 The most infamous examples are almost all instances of redefinition in law because the redefinitions were enforceable by means of police and the judiciary as well as mob violence.
 Consider for example the redefinition of "coloured" as a person having any amount of "non-white" blood whatsoever in the pre-civil war u.s. or of women as mental incompetents with no independent personhood in most recent asian history.
 The redefinition doesn't have to be a formal legal one.
 Just ask any survivor of the mccarthy era in the u.s., or the treatment of peaceful dissenters over the past several years across north america and europe.

 Which brings me to the great irony of being a person who cannot pass as heterosexual, who found the closet torn out and burnt before I ever had a chance to learn there was such a thing for lesbians.
 Difficult as brazening it out can be, I am not allowed to hold onto illusions about my social position and the nature of the various passing systems in place, let alone the one that pertains specifically to me.
-Over the past year, I have come to appreciate how precious this knowledge is, difficult though it is at times to live with it.
+I have certainly come to appreciate how precious this knowledge is, difficult though it is at times to live with it.

 - The Wikipedia entry on Passing was helpful in developing this definition, although there is a great deal in the overall entry to be disagreed with.